-What if you could work at your brain’s structural level to improve symptoms of anxiety?
-Neuroplasticity may allow you to do so.
+Neuroplasticity may allow you to work at your brain’s structural level to improve symptoms of anxiety.

 That brain of yours is a beautiful thing.
 From childhood on, it’s a complex learning machine to help you navigate life’s many challenges.

 But sometimes, it’s a little too good at keeping you safe.
 In fact, it’s so efficient that it can make you hyperalert and anxious when, in fact, you’re actually going to be a-okay.

 But your brain can change!
 It has the ability to rewire itself, making new connections between neurons and remapping the information you’ve gathered so far.

 This is why, with intention and repetition, neuroplasticity exercises could become a great tool for anxiety relief.

 Neuroplasticity is the brain’s ability to create new neural pathways.
 In other words, it can rewire itself and adapt to change.